 Denver Farmers' Markets

-The many farmers markets spread throughout The Mile High City aren't just about locally grown farm-fresh produce, delicious baked goods and good-to-the-last bite prepared foods — though you'll find more than enough of those things.
+The many farmers' markets spread throughout The Mile High City aren't just about locally grown, farm-fresh produce, delicious baked goods and good-to-the-last bite prepared foods — though you'll find more than enough of those things.

-Each Denver farmers market is a festive, weekly street fair, with live entertainment, family-friendly activities and a vibrant crowd of locals.
-Take some time this spring and summer to enjoy these great Denver Farmers' Markets.
+Each Denver farmers' market is a festive, weekly street fair, with live entertainment, family-friendly activities and a vibrant crowd of locals.
+Take some time this spring and summer to enjoy these great Denver farmers' markets.

 Cherry Creek Fresh Market

-E. First Ave & University Blvd.
+E. 1st Ave. and University Blvd.

 City Park Esplanade Fresh Market